hpfem/hermes/doc/src/installation/win.rst

   - Prepare Hermes to be buildable by MSVC, see 'Building Hermes'.
   - Create your project in MSVC.
 Set the project to be an empty Win32 console project.
   - Add directories 'dependencies\\lib' to additional library directories (<right click on your project>\\Properties\\Configuration Properties\\Linker\\Additional Library Directories).
   - Add also the directory where you copied Hermes libraries to as an additional library directory.
-This would probably be the variable TARGET_ROOT in your CMake.vars file.
+This would probably be the variable CMAKE_INSTALL_PREFIX in your CMake.vars file.
-  - Add 'include "hermes2d.h"', make sure that your TARGET_ROOT is among Include Directories settings in your compiler.
+  - Add 'include "hermes2d.h"', make sure that your CMAKE_INSTALL_PREFIX is among Include Directories settings in your compiler.
   - Add the dependencies\\include directory (and possibly other directories where you copied dependency headers) using

     - Project -> Properties -> Configuration Properties -> VC++ Directories -> Include Directories